Introducing The Dream Plus! And A Short Oral History of The Dream...

 Because I'm not, I can't pay my rent doing it if this is how I have to make money.

-The ads, the response that we get from our listeners from the ads, but also just our own response to hearing that those ads are on these episodes or on our show in general at all.
+The ads, the response that we get from our listeners from the ads, but also just our own response to hearing that those ads are on the, on these episodes are on our show in general at all.

 They're super responsive.